jcurro-afit/lab1template/lab1.md

 RUN python3 -m pip install --upgrade pip \
     && python3 -m pip install --no-cache-dir -r requirements.txt
 ```
-- Note `python -m pip` is intalling pip packages and making sure our `python` environment is where they get installed.
+- Note `python -m pip` is installing pip packages and making sure our `python` environment is where they get installed.
 Usually this is the same as just saying `pip`.

 ### Extras
 All the lines above we will use for every lab in some way.
 The next lines are to illustrate the difference between `ARG` and `ENV`.